nftstorage/ucan.storage/readme.md

 The `audience` option must contain the DID string for the recipient's public key.

 The `capabilities` option must contain one or more [`StorageCapability`][typedoc-storagecapability] objects that represent the capabilities the token enables.
 If you are creating a token that derives capabilities from a "parent" UCAN token, the `capabilities` you pass in must be a _subset_ of the capabilities granted by the parent UCAN.
-See the section on [Storage capabilities](#storage-capabilities) below to learn more.
+See the section on [Storage capabilities](#storage-capabilities) to learn more.

 When creating a "child" UCAN based on another "parent" UCAN, the parent token (in its JWT string form) should be included in the `proofs` array in the `UcanStorageOptions` object.